jzhoulab/Multiplexer/README.md

 ```sh
 python CLI.py predict --chromosome=<chromosome> --position=<pos> <output_name>
 ```
-\<chromosome> specifies which chromosome the input sequence is drawn from and should be given in the format 'chr[0-22,X,Y]' (e.g 'chr11'), \<pos> is an integer that specifies the position within the chromosome that the sequence is centered, and <output_name> is the desired name of the output file.
+\<chromosome> specifies which chromosome the input sequence is drawn from and should be given in the format 'chr[0-22,X,Y]' (e.g 'chr11'), \<pos> is an integer that specifies the position within the chromosome that the sequence is centered, and \<output_name> is the desired name of the output file that is saved to the './newSaves' directory.

 For example, entering:
 ```sh
 python CLI.py predict --chromosome=chr11 --position=1000000 my_prediction
 ```
-Generates a 2,000 base-pair DNA sequence sampled from chr11 that is centered around position 1000000, passes the sequence through the BelugaMultiplexer model, and saves the prediction as part of a python dictionary that can be found in the './newSaves' directory.
-This dictionary can then be loaded in python by calling `torch.load('my_prediction.pth')` and using the `'prediction'` key.
+Generates a 2,000 base-pair DNA sequence sampled from chr11 that is centered around position 1000000, passes the sequence through the BelugaMultiplexer model, and saves the prediction as part of a python dictionary.
+This dictionary can then be loaded in python by calling `torch.load('./newSaves/my_prediction.pth')` and using the `'prediction'` key.

 Note that the first run of **predict** will be comparatively slow as the `pyfasta` module is processing the genome object.
 However, subsequent runs will be notably faster.

 ### Multiple predictions

-In addition to making predictions one at a time, **predict** also allows users to input a tab separated text file and make multiple predictions at once.
+In addition to making predictions one at a time, **predict** also allows users to input a tab separated text file and make multiple predictions all at once.
 In each row, input files should specify a chromosome as well as a position.
 For example:

 ```sh
 chr3 825972